20 Easy Ways to Raise Your Student GPA in College

 18. Talk to Your Professor about Your Grade

 If you aren't happy with the grades you're currently getting, you may want to consider talking to your professors.
 Just remember to be polite.
 Throwing out wild accusations or demanding that a grade be changed is almost never a good idea.
-You will be better off asking about possible steps you can take to improve your grade in each class.
+You will be better off asking about possible steps you could take to improve your grade in each class.

 19. Set a Goal and Reward Yourself